The Game (1997 film): Plot

+Nicholas Van Orton is an investment banker in San Francisco.
+He is very successful and wealthy, but also cold and condescending, as well as lonely and reclusive.
+He remains haunted by the death of his father, who committed suicide on his 48th birthday by jumping off the roof of the family mansion.
+Therefore, Nicholas is looking grim at his own 48th birthday.

-Nicholas Van Orton, a wealthy, selfish investment banker in San Francisco, has lunch with his estranged younger brother Conrad, who gifts him an unusual present for his 48th birthday— a voucher for a game offered by a company called Consumer Recreation Services (CRS).
+On his birthday, he is surprisingly visited by his estranged younger brother Conrad, who gifts him an unusual present —a voucher for a "game" offered by a company called Consumer Recreation Services (CRS).
 Though skeptical, he goes to the CRS office to apply, but the time-consuming psychological and physical examinations required irritate him, and he is later informed that his application has been rejected.

-Nicholas returns home one evening to find a wooden clown outside, and later discovers a hidden camera inside.
-He is also contacted by a CRS employee through his distorted television screen who tells him not to try and figure out the object of the game.
-More bizarre events continue happening; Nicholas initially thinks CRS are simply staging elaborate pranks, but then he starts to believe his business, reputation and safety are endangered.
-Nicholas is also haunted by his father's suicide, which he witnessed as a child.
-He meets a waitress, Christine, who becomes involved.
-Nicholas contacts the police, but they find the CRS office abandoned.
+Nicholas returns home one evening to find a wooden clown in his driveway which he drags inside.
+While watching the Cable Financial Network (CFN), the anchor begins talking to Nicholas through his television screen.
+The anchor tells Nicholas that he is being watched by a tiny camera in the head of the clown and provides him with the telephone number for a CRS 24-hour emergency hotline.
+He warns Nicholas not to call the hotline asking about the object of the game as "figuring that out is the object of the game."
+More bizarre events continue happening; Nicholas initially thinks CRS are simply staging elaborate pranks, but then he starts to believe it is real when his business, reputation, and safety are endangered.
+He meets a waitress, Christine, who also becomes involved.

 Conrad visits Nicholas and apologizes, claiming CRS has attacked him.
-An argument breaks out between the two brothers, resulting in Conrad running away - leaving Nicholas on his own.
-Nicholas gets into a taxi, however, after locking the doors the driver jumps out before the car crashes into the sea.
+An argument breaks out between the two brothers, resulting in Conrad running away—leaving Nicholas on his own.
+Nicholas gets into a taxi; after locking the doors, the driver jumps out before the car crashes into San Francisco Bay.
 Nicholas manages to escape the sinking car and make it to the surface.
+Nicholas contacts the police, but they find the CRS office abandoned.

 With no one else to turn to, Nicholas finds Christine's home, and discovers she is a CRS employee.
 When she tells him they are being watched, Nicholas attacks a nearby camera, and armed CRS personnel swarm the house.
 When they fire at the two of them, Nicholas and Christine flee.
-Christine later tells him CRS has drained his bank accounts by guessing his passwords using the psychological tests he completed; his bank confirms such.
+Christine later tells him CRS has drained his bank accounts by guessing his passwords using the psychological tests he completed, but his lawyer says the money in the accounts is still there.
 He then begins to feel dizzy and realizes Christine has drugged him.
 As he loses consciousness, she admits she is part of the scam and says he made a fatal mistake in giving his card security code over the phone.